Thornhill Park

 Thornhill Park is a suburb in Melbourne, Victoria, Australia, 32 km west of Melbourne's Central Business District, located within the City of Melton local government area.
 Thornhill Park recorded a population of 3,066 at the 2021 census.

 The suburb was gazetted by the Office of Geographic Names on 9 February 2017, following a proposal for eleven new suburbs by the City of Melton.
 The new name officially came into effect in mid-2017.

 Prior to the suburb's creation, the area was mostly part of Rockbank, with a small section previously part of Mount Cottrell, in the south.

 Recreation

-Thornhill Park is currently home to Wiltshire Boulevard Reserve, which contains open space, community facilities and a playground.
-There are also wetlands in the north, in between Exmouth Street and the Western Highway.
+The Thornhill Park Retarding Basin and Wetland project is a critical environmental infrastructure designed to reduce flooding risks in the area.
+Managed by Melbourne Water, the basin collects and treats stormwater, releasing it slowly to protect homes and maintain natural water flows.
+Recent landscaping works include the installation of a fitness area, viewing platforms, boardwalks, and planting over 190,000 plants to enhance the wetland ecosystem and community amenity.

-Development Critisim
+Demographics and Community Profile

-Residents of Thornhill Park have criticized developers Wel.Co and the Victorian State Government for failing to provide adequate transport connections to the suburb.
-Masterplan images released by Wel.Co advertised a railway station located in the center of the suburb and an overpass on Mount Cottrell Rd allowing traffic to travel in both directions on the Western Highway.
-Neither the train station nor the overpass have been built forcing residents to make a detour to the next highway overpass at Ferris Rd to access shops, schools, and the Melbourne Central Business District.
+The suburb has a young median age of 29 years, significantly lower than the Victorian average of 38, reflecting a family-oriented community with a high proportion of children aged 0–9 years.
+The population is culturally diverse, with many families from non-English speaking backgrounds, contributing to a vibrant multicultural environment.